dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/collect_twitter_dialogs/README.md

     AmazonHelp.json   AskTSA.json ...

-    To acquire a large amount of data, it is better to run this script once a day, because the amount of data we can download is limitted and older tweets cannot be accessed as time goes by.
+    To acquire a large amount of data, it is better to run this script once a day, because the amount of data we can download is limited and older tweets cannot be accessed as time goes by.

     In the first run, it will take a long time to collect all possible